osm-search/Nominatim/data-sources/wikipedia-wikidata/README.md

 This step downloads and converts [Wikipedia](https://dumps.wikimedia.org/) page data SQL dumps to postgreSQL files which can be imported and processed with pagelink information from Wikipedia language sites to calculate importance scores.

-- The script will processes data from whatever set of Wikipedia languages are specified in the initial languages array.
+- The script will processes data from whatever set of Wikipedia languages are specified in the initial languages array

 - Note that processing the top 40 Wikipedia languages can take over a day, and will add nearly 1TB to the processing database.
-The final output tables will be approximately 11GB and 2GB in size.
+The final output tables will be approximately 11GB and 2GB in size

 To download, convert, and import the data, then process summary statistics and compute importance scores, run:
 ```